-Below you'll find guidelines for preparing your images for printing.
-Depending on your needs we'll work with you to meet your print requirements, whether it's confirmation of colour on screen at the studio or by making a proof print (additional charges apply).
+Depending on your needs we'll work with you to meet your print requirements.
+Proof prints available on request (additional charges apply).

 Digital image resolution for giclée printing is dependent on the final size of the print.
-We ask that you supply files at 240 ppi.
-For example if a print of 60x40cm (24x16inch) is required, the file should be resized or cropped to 60x40cm (24x16inch) at 240 ppi.
+For simplicity, we ask that you supply image files at 240 ppi.
+For example if a print of 60x40cm is required, the file should be resized or cropped to 60x40cm at 240 ppi.
 To speed up your work flow, prints with a long edge greater than 120cm may be submitted at 200 ppi.

 When cropping/resizing images allow 5-10mm (0.15-0.4inches) of 'bleed' area on the edges.
 As an example, if you require a 610x400mm acrylic face mount, crop/resize the image to 620x410mm.
 For prints with a longest edge greater than 100cm, ensure that an additional 10mm is included on each edge of the cropped/resized image.